7 Sprint Goal Patterns for Building Great Teams, Part One

-In some cases, I said to my team: “We almost completed all objectives, so let’s consider this sprint a successful one”.
-In other cases I stressed that we have failed to reach our objectives.
+In some cases, I said to my team, “We have almost completed all our objectives, so let’s consider this sprint a successful one.”
+In other cases, I stressed that we had failed to reach our objectives.
 I was not completely clear and transparent to the team.

-There is no book with recipes that explains how to increase a development team’s motivation in a systematic way.
-I need to be more creative and innovative if I want to build a great team.
-First, let’s reconsider Sprint Goal mechanics and aesthetics.
-Why do we like games?
-One reason is because they have a non-biased mechanism that results in a fair score at the end of the mission.
-For the development process it’s hardly possible to invent a calculator that will generate a fair score.
-We have to rely on someone’s opinion.
-The Scrum Master’s?
-Well, I was in those shoes, and it just didn’t work.
-What about the Product Owner?
-Maybe – however, the Product Owner’s opinion also can be biased .
-A good option is when the Development team is making a self-assessment during the Sprint Retrospective meeting.
-Another option is to ask stakeholders’ opinion if they are present at the Sprint Review meeting.
+A good option is to have the development team make a self-assessment during the sprint retrospective meeting.
+Another option is to ask your stakeholders for their opinions if they are present at the sprint review meeting.
 The benefit of having a stakeholder in on a demo session allows you to ask for more detailed feedback.
-As a part of the feedback process, let that person rate you, using stars, numbers, sticks, apples, monkeys, whatever.
-Based on the completeness of the achieved Sprint Goal, he can generate a score based on satisfaction level, gained business value, and other measures.
-You can use scores, bonus points (for when team was able to exceed the value set by the initial Sprint Goal, for example), energy levels, badges and other ways to summarize the team’s results.
+As a part of the feedback process, let that person rate you – using stars, numbers, sticks, apples, monkeys, whatever.
+Based on the completeness of the achieved Sprint Goal, you can generate a score based on satisfaction level, gained business value, and other measures.
+You can use scores, bonus points (for when the team was able to exceed the value set by the initial Sprint Goal, for example), energy levels, badges and other ways to summarize the team’s results.
 Avoid the basic “Sprint Fail/Sprint Success” dichotomy.

-Let’s use an example.
-The development team is at the beginning of a project with no experience in Agile.
-If they can get the job done and immediately receive their first taste of positive feedback from stakeholders, it will create a positive reinforcement loop.
+Here’s an example: The development team is at the beginning of a project with no experience in Agile.
+If they can get the job done and immediately receive their first taste of positive feedback from their stakeholders, it will create a positive reinforcement loop.
 Delivering valuable outcomes can be a significant first achievement for building up a great team.

 Sprint Goal: Demonstrate Added Value for the Customer in the Very First Sprint

-The higher purpose of this goal is to instill a value-driven mindset in the development team.
-The team is expected to demonstrate a valuable functionality over increments for the customer at the end of each Sprint..
-We have just wrapped a primary purpose (software development) in a higher purpose (focus on customer value, time boxing, etc .).
-Now let’s make this mission even more advanced:
+The higher purpose of this goal is to instill a value-driven mindset for the development team.
+The team is expected to demonstrate a valuable functionality over increments for the customer at the end of each sprint.
+We have just wrapped a primary purpose (software development) in a higher purpose (focus on customer value, time boxing, etc.) Now let’s make this mission even more advanced:

 Sprint Goal: Release a Valuable Increment to the Customer within One Sprint

-The development team has learned that at the end of iteration they should be able to demonstrate at least a bit of expected value and functionality.
+The development team has learned that, at the end of iteration, they should be able to demonstrate at least a bit of the expected value and functionality.
 The higher purpose here is to develop the team’s habit of getting things DONE.
-This can be a challenging mission for the team.
-What if they fail to achieve it?
-How do they set up another mission with similar objectives, that doesn’t just repeat itself?
+This can be a challenging mission for the team: What if they fail to achieve it?
+How do they set up another mission with similar objectives while making sure it doesn’t just repeat itself?

-Metaphors can be used when development team needs an inspirational message to unlock motivation.
-Examples of situations where this is helpful:
+Metaphors can be used when the development team needs an inspirational message to unlock motivation.
+Here are examples of situations where this is helpful:

 Sprint Goal: The Bravest Warriors Conquer the Last and Most Complex Part of the Land

-Imagine a situation where the development team is working to complete an epic functional item for months because requirements keep changing (or some other reason).
-You want to inspire them to get to DONE stage and come up with a saying such as “Brave developers are completing the latest piece of the epic financial report.”
-If I were a developer I would be annoyed with this message, but by using the abstract metaphor above, it gets the message across: it’s saying the same thing, but in a different way and encourages performance.
+Imagine a situation where the development team is working to complete an epic functional item for months because requirements keep changing (or for some other reason).
+You want to inspire them to get to the DONE stage, and come up with a saying such as, “Brave developers are completing the latest piece of the epic financial report.”
+If I were a developer I would be annoyed with this message – but by using the abstract metaphor above, it gets the message across.
+It’s saying the same thing, but in a different way, and encourages performance.

 Sprint Goal: Skillful Hairdressers Create a Sexy New Look

-Stakeholders want to redesign the look and feel of their software.
-You want to strengthen the team’s motivation for the task.
-As in the previous example, without using metaphor, the stated goal might sound like “Skillful Developers Create Sexy UI,” which is awkward and discouraging.
+Stakeholders want to redesign the look and feel of their software, while you want to strengthen the team’s motivation for the task.
+As in the previous example, without using a metaphor, the stated goal might sound like “Skillful Developers Create Sexy UI,” which is awkward and discouraging.
 Good Sprint Goals should be wrapped in metaphors that are inspiring and fun to complete.
-Stakeholders want to clean up their software from defects and bugs?
+Do stakeholders need to clean up their software from defects and bugs?
 Think about this:

 Sprint Goal: Clean the City of Critters